19hours/sg-statutes/Acts/Currency Act.md

 [25/2002]

-(5) Where in any document any reference is made to the Boardof Commissioners of Currency, Singapore, such reference shall, as from 1st October 2002, be read as the Monetary Authority of Singapore.
+(5) Where in any document any reference is made to the Board of Commissioners of Currency, Singapore, such reference shall, as from 1st October 2002, be read as the Monetary Authority of Singapore.

 [25/2002]